mjmacgregor/dataviz-project-template/README.md

 I had three stacked bar charts, two scatterplots, and one chloropleth view.
 I consolidated them into one vizhub readme file, along with short descriptions of the purposes of each of the views in terms of business decision-making.

 The short article containing all of my current views and their application can be found at https://vizhub.com/mjmacgregor/collective-views.

+### Actual Challenges

+Most of my anticipated challenges made this project difficult, but a great learning experience, and there were also unexpected challenges that hindered progress or overall visualization effectiveness.

+1. Data Quality
+   - The data set was not an overall survey of shopping data.
+Instead, it was very normalized.
+For each state, there was a similar number of total entries, hindering the visualization quality since one of the core questions I was attempting to answer involved regional or state-specific differences.
+Since the data was normalized by state, it is difficult to determine which states or regions have the most purchases or highest quality items.
+2. Interactivity
+   - As expected, since this was my first experience using JavaScript, it was difficult to implement more advanced techniques.
+For example, in my initial sketch, I aimed to create one singular dashboard that allowed the user to interactively change what is displayed.
+I spent a very long time researching and learning interactive dashboard approaches in JavaScript to try to implement this, but it ended up being too advanced for the scope of this project.
+Instead, I took the approach of embedding all of the views into one webpage on VizHub, which returns a similar result showing all of the views together, but prohibits the user from changing what is in view interactively.

+### Next Steps

+The next steps for this project would involve implement the interactive elements to create a dashboard effect instead of a webpage that needs to be scrolled through.
+In terms of company flow, the next step from this project would be to present the visualizations to a supervisor or business representative and suggest some findings from the visualizations to drive business decisions.